Jan Trepczyk

 Jan Trepczyk (Kashubian: Jón Trepczik; 22 October 1907 in Strysza Buda, Kartuzy – 3 September 1989, in Wejherowo, Poland) was a Kashubian poet, songwriter, ideologist, lexicographer, and teacher.
-He was a member of the Regional Kashub Association of Kartuzy, of the "Zrzeszeńcy" ("associationists"), and of the Kashubian-Pomeranian Association.
-He compiled a Polish-Kashubian dictionary and co-founded the Kashubian-Pomeranian Literature and Music Museum in Wejherowo.
+He was a member of the Regional Kashub Association of Kartuzy, of the Zrzeszeńcy (associationists), and of the Kashubian–Pomeranian Association.
+He compiled a Polish-Kashubian dictionary and co-founded the Museum of Kashubian and Pomeranian Writing and Music in Wejherowo.

 Early years

-Born as the youngest of the five children to a farmer couple of Jan and Berta (maiden name: Hebel), between 1914 and 1921, he attended elementary school in Mirachowo (first in German, later in the Polish language).
+Born as the youngest of the five children to farmers Jan and Berta (maiden name: Hebel), between 1914 and 1921 he attended elementary school in Mirachowo (first in German, later in the Polish language).
 It was where he met Aleksander Labuda for the first time.
-In 1921, he entered the state run Teacher's Seminary for Males in Kościerzyna.
-Here, one of his teachers was a priest, Leon Heyke, who instilled in Trepczyk interest in the Kashubian culture.
+In 1921, he entered the state run teacher's seminary for males in Kościerzyna.
+Here, one of his teachers was the priest Leon Heyke, who instilled in Trepczyk a lasting interest in Kashubian culture.
 Following his graduation, Trepczyk started teaching at an elementary school in Kartuzy.
 In 1927, he accepted a teaching position in Miszewo, near Żukowo.

-During the summer of 1928, together with A. Labuda, he paid Dr. Majkowski a visit, and the latter soon became Trepczyk's spiritual mentor.
-Along with A. Labuda and A. Stoltmann, Trepczyk organized a teachers' conference in Kartuzy which culminated with the establishment of the regional Association of the Kashubians.
-Elected its secretary, he later became one of the most active members of the "Zrzeszeńcy" organization.
+During the summer of 1928, together with Aleksander Labuda, he paid Aleksander Majkowski a visit, and the latter soon became Trepczyk's spiritual mentor.
+Along with Labuda and A. Stoltmann, Trepczyk organized a teachers' conference in Kartuzy which culminated in the establishment of the regional Association of the Kashubians.
+Elected its secretary, he later became one of the most active members of the Zrzeszeńcy organization.
 In 1930, Trepczyk married Jan Rompski's sister Aniela, with whom he fathered Bogusława, Mirosława, Damroka, Sława, Świętopełek, and Mestwin.
 Also in 1930, he debuted as an author in the Chëcz Kaszëbskô periodical, concurrently publishing in Grif Kaszëbsczi and Zrzësz Kaszëbskô (later becoming its editor in chief.)

 In 1934, Trepczyk was ordered to move to Rogoźno and a year later, to Tłukawy in Wielkopolska, as a result of the Polish government's attempt to weaken the local Kashubian establishment accused of separatist tendencies.
 While "banned" he released a tome of Kashubian songs; continuously publishing, he remained committed to his views on Kashubian matters.

 World War II

 September 1939 found Trepczyk in Tłukawy, where he was sentenced to live and work.
-In the summer of 1940, he returned to Kashubia, accepting a job as a cashier at the Sianowo's administration office.
+In the summer of 1940, he returned to Kashubia, accepting a job as a cashier at Sianowo's administration office.
 In Italy he associated with an Italian resistance unit.
 Later he joined the ranks of General Władysław Anders' Polish Army.